cheers-jp/WebToysPlayerCheers/README.md

-WebSexToysPlayer now includes automatic script loading, folder import, zip file import and export, and save functionality.
+WebToysPlayerCheers adds automatic script loading, folder import, zip file import and export, and save functionality to WebSexToysPlayer for smartphones and tablets.